-The shofar is one of the oldest musical instruments, but today is seen as something more holy and less musical.
+The shofar is one of the oldest musical instruments, but today is seen as something more holy and less musical, as the Shofar in the Bible is said to have been used during the Temple service.
 Today, the shofar is blown a few times a year; during the weekdays of the Hebrew month of Elul (the month before Rosh Hashanah), Rosh Hashanah, and Yom Kippur, sometimes it also makes an appearance during special occasions like at Aliyah (immigration to Israel) ceremonies.

 The shofar is traditional made from a ram’s horn, but today we also see the kudu horn as a common option.
 The first step to having a shofar being considered “kosher” is that it should come from a kosher animal with horns, but not a cow, leaving sheep and rams as acceptable options.
 The kudu horn as a shofar comes from Yemenite tradition, as rams were not available in Yemin but the kudu antelope was.
 The horn itself is hollowed out and a hole is created at the narrow end for a mouthpiece, as there already is a hole already at the base.
 While the tone cannot be changed, different notes are played during the Rosh Hashanah prayers.